How can I find out if my relative was a midwife?

 - Have you or other family members got copies of her birth, marriage or death certificates?
 These may show occupation.
 These are available from a number of sites on the internet.

-- The original Midwives’ Roll from 1902 is stored at the National Archives at Kew: www.nationalarchives.gov.uk/records/default.htm.
-If you have not visited before you will need to take some form of identification, such as driving licence and passport, in order to obtain a visitor’s pass.
+- The original Midwives’ Roll from 1904-1959, covering England and Wales, is stored at the National Archives at Kew.
+If you have not visited before you will need to take proof of identity and proof of address in order to obtain a visitor’s pass.
 It is advisable to look at the main National Archives website before visiting.
+It is also available via Ancestry.co.uk, at the Wellcome Library, and at the British Library from 1907 onwards.
+You will need to register in person to join these libraries: identification requirements are similar to those of the National Archives.

 - Midwives usually advertised their services in local trade directories; these are worth consulting for the period in question.

-- Please note that census data cannot be viewed by the public until 100 years after it was taken; the 1911 census is now fully available.
+- Please note that census data cannot be viewed by the public until 100 years after it was taken, hence the 1911 census is the most recent available.

 Tracing a family member’s registration as a midwife

-Midwifery registration was introduced with the Midwives Act of 1902.
+Midwifery registration was introduced with the Midwives Act of 1902 in England and Wales.
+Similar legislation was implemented in Scotland in 1915 and in Northern Ireland in 1922.
 The regulatory body known as the Central Midwives Board oversaw the education of midwives and maintained the Midwives’ Roll.
 They also had the power to remove a name from the roll in the event of a midwife malpractising.
 ‘Handywomen’ were untrained and unregistered helpers who attended women in childbirth.
 By 1936 they had been phased out.
 Before 1902, some midwives held certificates from the London Obstetrical Society and various lying-in hospitals furnished midwives with certificates.
 A very early certificate now resides in the archives of the Royal College of Midwives, London.

 Tracing birth details / hospital records